Lauchmelder23/NESemu/README.md

 ![View of the Debugger](imgs/debug_example.png)

-Also I'm writing it in C++ this time because jesus christ i hate C. My previous attempt is [here](https://github.com/Lauchmelder23/NESEmulator).
+Also I'm writing it in C++ this time, My previous attempt is [here](https://github.com/Lauchmelder23/NESEmulator).

 ## Libraries
 * [spdlog](https://github.com/gabime/spdlog) for logging